 - 1.1.
 The CIPFA Prudential Code for Capital Finance in Local Authorities (The Prudential Code) was introduced following the Local Government Act 2003.
 It details a number of measures/limits/parameters (Prudential Indicators) that are required to be set each financial year.
 The approval of these limits will ensure that the Council complies with the relevant legislation, is acting prudently and that its capital expenditure proposals are affordable. - 1.2.
 CIPFA published its revised Code of Practice on Treasury Management and a revised Prudential Code for Capital Finance in Local Authorities in December 2021, replacing the codes published in 2017.
-The key changes in the two codes relevant to setting the prudential indicators are: - The introduction of a new prudential indicator: Net Income from Commercial and Service Investments to Net Revenue Stream - The removal of investment income from the calculation of Financing Costs to Net Revenue Stream - The recommendation of a treasury management indicator for managing interest rate risk. - 1.3.
-The new codes took effect immediately, except that authorities could defer introducing revised reporting requirements until 2023/24.
-The Council has adopted CIPFA's 2021 Prudential Code for Capital Finance in Local Authorities when setting the Prudential Indicators for 2023/24 to 2025/26. - 1.4.
-The Council is required to approve Prudential Indicators for the following items: - (i) Capital Expenditure (Section 2); - (ii) Financing Costs/Net Revenue Stream (Section 3); - (iii) Net Income from Commercial and Service Investments to Net Revenue Stream (Section 4) - (iv) Capital Financing Requirement (Section 5); - (v) External Debt (Section 6-9); - (vi) Treasury Management Indicators (Section 10). - 1.5.
-The above indicators are presented in the following paragraphs and summarised at Appendix A.
+The Council has adopted CIPFA's 2021 Prudential Code for Capital Finance in Local Authorities when setting the Prudential Indicators for 2024/25 to 2026/27. - 1.3.
+The Council is required to approve Prudential Indicators for the following items: - (i) Capital Expenditure (Section 2); - (ii) Financing Costs/Net Revenue Stream (Section 3); - (iii) Net Income from Commercial and Service Investments to Net Revenue Stream (Section 4) - (iv) Capital Financing Requirement (Section 5); - (v) External Debt (Section 6-9); - (vi) Treasury Management Indicators (Section 10). - 1.4.
+The above indicators are presented in the following paragraphs and summarised at Appendix A. - 1.5.
+A new International Accounting Standard (IFRS 16) on leases is due to be adopted by the Code of Practice on Local Authority Accounting with effect from 1 April 2024.
+The new standard is expected to bring most operating leases onto the Council's balance sheet (subject to exceptions for short dated and low value leases).
+This will have an impact on the Capital Financing Requirement (CFR) on 1 April 2024, however, as the values are to be measured at that date the impact is not currently known.
+The capital values used to prepare this report are based on the amounts reported under the current lease accounting standard (IAS 17) which does not require operating leases to be capitalised.
+The impact of IFRS 16 during 2024/25 will be assessed and Cabinet and Council will be informed of any material changes to the prudential indicators contained in this report.